Freight Shipping from Houston to Laredo

 How much does it cost to ship freight from Houston to Laredo?

-Full truckload (FTL) rates from Houston, TX to Laredo, TX currently range from $826-$1,018 for a standard dry van load over the 384-mile route.
+Full truckload (FTL) rates from Houston, TX to Laredo, TX currently range $826-$1,018 (roughly $2.17-$2.65 per mile over 384 miles).
 LTL shipments typically cost $411-$726 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Laredo?

-Standard FTL transit from Houston to Laredo is approximately 7 hrs by truck over 384 miles.
+Standard FTL transit from Houston to Laredo is approximately 7 hrs by truck over 384 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Houston to Laredo freight?